D-Skye/ffmq-ap-poptracker/README.md

 # ffmq-poptracker
-Poptracker Pack for Final Fantasy Mystic Quest AP
+PopTracker](https://github.com/black-sliver/PopTracker/) Pack for Final Fantasy Mystic Quest AP

 ## Known Issues
-The Shattered Sky Coin option will require you to manually give yourself the Sky Coin.
+There is currently no way of knowing how many Sky Coin Fragments you need to enter Doom Castle if you select that option, so you will need to manually give yourself the Sky Coin for tracking purposes.